-I recently had the privilege of an exclusive interview with Shawn Collins.
+I recently had the privilege of an exclusive interview with Shawn Collins the founder of Affiliate Summit.
 Shawn has touched so many people in this industry and his work continues to set the bar for leadership and influence in productive and ethical affiliate marketing practices.

 Shawn blogs daily on affiliate marketing at Affiliate Tip.
-Shawn has been quoted in numerous publications, including Entrepreneur Magazine, Internet Retailer, Inc. Magazine, the New York Times, and the Wall Street Journal.
+He has been quoted in numerous publications, including Entrepreneur Magazine, Internet Retailer, Inc. Magazine, the New York Times, and the Wall Street Journal.

 1. Shawn, Please Introduce Yourself to RahulDigital Readers?